|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fates of the Crew

-On August 31, 1943, the other four crew members: Koscelnak, Louis.
-Ritacco and Hugh Anderson, were blindfolded and escorted down from Amron to an execution ground.
-They were bayoneted then beheaded.
+On August 31, 1943, the other four crew members: Koscelnak, Ritacco and Anderson were blindfolded and escorted from Amron to a nearby execution ground.
+Each was bayoneted then beheaded.
 Afterwards, Owen Salvage, the sole survivor of B-25D 41-30221 was also executed.
-Lastly, Robert Herry was tied between two posts and bayoneted to death.
+Lastly, Herry was tied between two posts and bayoneted to death.

-Post war affidavit L/Cpl Yasukuni Tani. (clerk, Kempei Tai Amron) states:
+Post war affidavit L/Cpl Yasukuni Tani.
+(Kempeitai clerk at Amron) states:

 “The actual execution was to be three prisoners by Kempei Tai and two by headquarters Sentry Guard Unit.
 However, 1st Lt.
 Matsumoto’s Kempei Tai members said, “We will execute the three prisoners for the revenge of the death of our comrade, Cpl Nakano.
 This Matsumoto’s Unit had a conflict several weeks ago at Kesa village, which is located at the head of the Ramu River.
 The three prisoners were blindfolded and escorted down the mountain to the execution ground by the Kempei Tai members and Sgt Major Kawawa, Cpl Ishikawa and S.Pvt Ozawa.
 After about 20 minutes had elapsed, Matsumoto’s Kempei Tai group came back and said, “The execution is over now, we will proceed back immediately” and walked towards Kempei Tai Headquarters."

 Postwar, New Guinea natives assisted American Graves Registration Service (AGRS) to locate and recover the remains of at least three of the crew from graves at Amron.
 Their remains were exhumed and reburied at Finschhafen Cemetery as unknowns X-17 and X-14.